tsmatz/Quantum-Phase-Estimation-QSharp/Readme.md

 **Go to [here](https://github.com/tsmatz/quantum-algorithms-qsharp) for examples which runs on the latest version of QDK (Quantum Development Kit).**<br>
-This example uses QDK and standard libraries old version (v0.6).
+(This example uses QDK and standard libraries old version, v0.6.)

 # Q# Example for Quantum Phase Estimation